 What You Need to Know About Student Loans

-Posted on February 1, 2020 Last Updated: May 18, 2021
+Posted on February 1, 2020 Last Updated: August 22, 2024

-February is Financial Aid Awareness Month
+Financial Aid Awareness

-If you or a loved one are getting ready for the 2020-2021 college year, now is a great time to educate yourself on financial aid for higher education and how it works.
+If you or a loved one are getting ready for the upcoming college year, now is a great time to educate yourself on financial aid for higher education and how it works.
 Colleges are preparing to send award letters, and families are anxiously awaiting the arrival to see the financial impact.
 Many students and parents go into this process without a working knowledge.
 This can lead to mistakes, such as higher loan balances and interest rates, missed scholarship and grant opportunities, or a short-fall in funding to get through the school year.
 Learn more about the financial aid process and steps to take to ensure you are ready for this upcoming school year.
 And take note, families must complete the FAFSA each year to be eligible to receive federal aid.

 Getting to know FAFSA

 FAFSA (Free Application for Federal Student Aid) is an important step to preparing to fund college expenses.
 As its name implies, FAFSA is a free service offered by the U.S. Department of Education.
 It collects information about the student to determine if the student qualifies for financial aid, grants and various types of loans.
 Unless your student is completely self-funded, everyone who needs a form of federal aid must complete an online FAFSA to be eligible.
 For students living in Ohio, The StudentAid.gov website accepts applications starting October first each year.
-The deadline to submit a FAFSA for the upcoming 2020-2021 school year is October 1, 2021.

 To get started, you will need the student FSA ID, Social Security, Date of Birth, etc., as well as tax and financial records from the year before last (for example, in 2020 families would use records from 2018).
 In most cases, the same information is required from at least one parent.
 A separate FSA ID is required for the parent as well.
 The process takes about 30-45 minutes to complete.
 After providing the required information, the FAFSA application is processed to determine the level of federal aid you may be eligible to receive.